Tyler+Eddy+photo.jpg

 Jiaying has an MSc in Fisheries Science from Memorial University, Canada, and a BSc in Marine Fisheries Science and Technology from Zhejiang Ocean University, China.

-GitHub Google Scholar ResearchGate X
+GitHub Google Scholar X

 Abe Solberg